 Even for our barefoot purist tester (who prefers to run sans shoes), the combination struck the perfect balance of cushion, firmness, and that glove-like feel for “barefoot” days on the trail.

 Weight (per pair): 16 oz. (men’s size 10)

 Best for: Trail running and travel

 Made in the USA: Softstar Adult DASH RunAmoc — Unisex ($140)

 Handmade in Oregon, these certainly don’t look like your average running shoe.
 But they’re extremely comfortable and an excellent choice for minimalists, barefoot aficionados, and travelers (they pack up impressively small and weigh 6 ounces).
 Once we got over the unusual look of these shoes, we were immediately impressed with how comfortable the RunAmoc was straight out of the box.

-The high-quality leather molds to the foot, and the spacious design allows toes plenty of room.
+The high-quality leather molds to the foot and the spacious design allow toes plenty of room.
 Choose between a 2mm street sole or 5mm trail sole and feel good knowing you’re buying a product handmade in the USA.
 And if you fall in love with these unique running shoes, you can expand from there to the brand’s minimalist sandals, boots, and slippers for the whole family.

 Weight (per pair): 6 oz.

 Best for: Travel, longlasting trail or road shoes